shabin5785/react-notes/Notes_1.md

 -The ReactComponent import name is special and tells Create React App that you want a React component that renders an SVG, rather than its filename

+### Redux

+- if we keep state at components, then we have to decide where to keep state, what components render when state changes, pass state between components etc. This becomes messy.
+Redux solves this by providing a single state management solution, so that we can decouple state from components.